MillieFD/thormotion/README.md

 A cross-platform motion control library for Thorlabs systems, written in Rust.

+> [!WARNING]
+> Thormotion is currently pre-release and offers limited functionality for KDC101 devices only.

 ### 🚀 Features
 - Designed for robotics, automation, and scientific applications.
 - Fast and efficient, with minimal overhead.